 There are many other fantastic hiking routes in Portugal, including the Costa de Alvor, which offers fantastic scenery and beautiful beaches.
 The Azores trails (in the north central region) and the Cascais (in the south central) offer gorgeous hiking destinations.
 Hiking in Portugal is a great escape from the stressful city life, and you can still enjoy the great outdoors, with lots of walking and hiking during your holiday.

-For more information on where to find walking trails in Portugal, you should contact your local tour operator.
+For more information on where to find walking trails or these recreational activity spots in Portugal, you can make a web search or can simply ask your local tour operator.
 They will usually be more than happy to help you plan your trip, and they will also be able to give you some good information on which local hiking trails to try.
 If you are touring Madeira as part of a larger group, it might be worthwhile for you and others in your group to take a driving tour around Madeira.
 It will give you an opportunity to get more local experience, and it will make it easier to locate and enjoy the different sites.
 When you visit Portugal, do not forget to explore the local route by taking a walking tour.
 It is sure to be a fun-filled trip for all!